azuredevcollege/trainingdays/day6/challenges/challenge4.md

 <img src="./img/firstimage.png">

-Stop the container and it'll be deleted.
+Stop the container and it'll be deleted automatically.

 Type:
 ```shell